HEASARC/xspec_localmodels/now_in_release/massmodels/README.md

 # Cluster Mass Mixing Models

+NOTE: These models are now in the Heasoft release, as of Xspec version 12.11.

 These models are for determining distributions of gravitating mass in spherical, hydrostatic atmospheres.
 A hot atmosphere is approximated